Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Introduction

 \section{Introduction}

 Submodular functions are one important set of functions in machine learning tasks.
 A submodular function is a set function defined on a set of data points, and the function has the property that the incremental value for any individual data point to the function value decreases as the size of the data set increases.
-Submodular functions have many real-world applications, including sparse estimation \cite{wei2015submodularity}, mean field inference \cite{bian2019optimal}, variational inference \cite{djolonga2014map, chen2016submodular}, active learning \cite{wei2015submodularity}, stochastic optimization \cite{golovin2011adaptive}, document summeriazation \cite{lin2011class}), sensor placement \cite{mehr2018submodular}, and image segmentation \cite{shen2019submodular}.
+Submodular functions have many real-world applications, including sparse estimation \cite{wib15}, mean field inference \cite{bian2019optimal}, variational inference \cite{djolonga2014map, chen2016submodular}, active learning \cite{wib15}, stochastic optimization \cite{golovin2011adaptive}, document summeriazation \cite{lin2011class}), sensor placement \cite{mehr2018submodular}, and image segmentation \cite{shen2019submodular}.

 In these applications, we typically face an optimization problem to find the maximum point of the submodular function subject to some constraints.
 Even for the simplest constraints, e.g. cardinality constraints, maximize general submodular functions can be NP-hard \cite{feige1998threshold, krause2012near}.
 Fortunately, it is well-known that submodular function maximization with cardinality constraints can be well approximated by greedily adding elements \cite{nwf78}.
 Submodular function maximization with various other constraints and structure of objective functions, including matroid constraints \cite{calinescu2007maximizing, krause2009simultaneous, calinescu2011maximizing}, knapsack constraints \cite{leskovec2007cost, sviridenko2004note}, min-cost coverage function \cite{wolsey1982analysis}, and mutual information function \cite{krause2012near, narasimhan2005q} are also studied.
+The first linear-time algorithm for maximizing a general monotone submodular function subject to a cardinality constraint was developed by~\cite{mbk+15}.
 In practice, it sometimes happens that instead of having access to the complete input data, we do not know the information about the future and have to make online decisions \cite{streeter2008combining, munagala2005pipelined}.
 Recently, online submodular function maximization has received much attention \cite{streeter2008online, chen2018online}.